-Facebook made some big changes, removing many of their third-party targeting options last summer, but that doesn’t mean you can’t effectively reach your audience.
+Facebook made some big changes, removing many of its third-party targeting options last summer, but that doesn’t mean you can’t effectively reach your audience.
 Most platforms now have pixels or website tags to help you track how users referred from social media behave on your site.
 You can also use these pixels to build custom audiences and retarget folks who have already been to your site with a message tailored to their position in the customer journey.
 Have a list of prospect emails?
 You can upload it and target these users too if you find enough matches.

 When it comes to your social media posts (both paid and organic) remember that this is an increasingly mobile audience.
 Don’t just run the same creative as other mediums, like TV.
-Get the internal buy-in needed to tailor your creative to appropriate platform and placement to see the most success.
+Get the internal buy-in needed to tailor your creative to the appropriate platform and placement to see the most success.
 Consider square or vertical images (and not just on Instagram), keep videos short for waning attention spans, and add captions for accessibility and viewers watching on mute.

 Increased Opportunities for Ecommerce

-Lookout Amazon.
+Look out Amazon.
 The social platforms are expanding on-platform opportunities for ecommerce…and not just in Facebook marketplace.
 While Instagram and Pinterest have had shoppable content for a while, it previously required a pop-up window for the retailer’s site, which disrupted the user experience.
 Not anymore.
 Instagram has recently announced the rollout of in-app checkout and the other apps (especially those in Instagram’s Facebook family) are sure to follow suit.

 Say Goodbye to Social Media Vanity Metrics

 If you haven’t already it’s time to say goodbye to those so-called vanity metrics.
-While things like follower count are still an indicator of a strong presence, in 2019 it will be important to update your measurement plan and shift your focus to metrics that make a bigger impact on your bottom line like engagement and conversions.
+While things like follower count are still an indicator of a strong presence, in 2019 it will be important to update your measurement plan and shift your focus to metrics that make a bigger impact on your bottom line, like engagement and conversions.

 Track Everything + Prove ROI

-As the social media platforms continue to evolve, marketers will have access to more and more data about how users are behaving both on the platforms and off.
+As social media platforms continue to evolve, marketers will have access to more and more data about how users are behaving both on the platforms and off.
 And you’re not limited to the metrics provided by the social media platforms themselves.
 Use UTM tagging to track traffic from social media and integrate with Google Analytics and other efforts to track the entire journey, optimize your efforts, and prove that ROI.

-In the world of social media there’s always something new but one thing’s for sure we’re looking forward to all the opportunities the rest of 2019 will bring.
+In the world of social media, there’s always something new but one thing’s for sure we’re looking forward to all the opportunities the rest of 2019 will bring.